 The idea of truly understanding a brand – its proposition, messaging, tone, visual presentation – has always been integral to the development of any traditional marketing communication

 Good practice in digital brand-building

 There are many considerations when it comes to ‘branding’ online.
 Of course, creative presentation is the obvious one with any creative idea or design immediately reflecting a brand’s positioning.
-But there’s much more to it than that…a brand is brought to life online through content, copy, tone, user experience, fulfilment, how it engages with its audience through social media, to name just a few.
+But there’s much more to it than that…a brand is brought to life online through content, copy, tone, user experience, fulfillment, how it engages with its audience through social media, to name just a few.

-At every turn, the nature of digital can leave a brand wide open and exposed to its audience.
+At every turn, the nature of digital can leave a brand-wide open and exposed to its audience.
 Here are the opportunities for genuine engagement, but also the reason why a solid strategic direction and consistent brand experience needs to lead the way.

 Do you want to make your brand famous?